20 Best Podcasts in Spanish: Improve Your Listening Skills

 It’s the perfect way to listen to Spanish during a coffee break or during a quick jaunt around the block.

-Cool features
+Cool Features

-Each episode of Coffee Break Spanish includes:
+Each episode of the Coffee Break Spanish podcast includes:

-👍 A laid back section with small talk in Spanish
+• A laid-back section with small talk in Spanish

-This variation means it doesn’t get boring.
-Oh, and they also bring a student into the mix to learn alongside you!
+This variation means it doesn't get boring.
+Oh, and they also bring a student into the mix to learn alongside you.

 4. Notes in Spanish (intermediate to advanced)